OSGConnect/connectbook/start/software/compiling-applications.md

 final binary to be "dynamically linked" to libraries that it depends on, such that when the binary is executed, it will look for these library files on the system that it is running on.
-Thus a copy of the appropriate library files will need to be available to your software whenever it runs.
-OSG Connect users can transfer copies of libraries necessary libraries with their jobs to manage such dependencies may not be supported by the node that your jobs run on.
+Thus a copy of the appropriate library files will need to be available to your software wherever it runs.
+OSG Connect users can transfer a copy of the necessary libraries alog with with their jobs to manage such dependencies if not supported by the execute node that your jobs run on.

-However, the option exists to "statically link" the library dependencies of your software binary.
-By statically linking libraries during compilation, the library coded will be directly packaged with your software binary.
-This signficantly reduces the execute node system dependencies for running your software and can potentially allow you jobs to run on a greater proportion of OSG nodes.
+However, the option exists to "statically link" the library dependencies of your software.
+By statically linking libraries during compilation, the library code will be directly packaged with your software binary.
+By statically linking libraries during compilation, the library code will always be available to your software and will help your software to run on more execute nodes.

 To statically link libraries during compilation, use the `-static` flag when running `gcc`, use `--enable-static` when running a `configure` script, or set your `LD_FLAGS`